• Home

 What Not To Do

 Before you begin, let me save you some time experimenting with “magnetic” supplies.
-I originally thought I needed a magnet sheet to create my recipe card holder, and I loaded up on a huge value pack of those.
+I originally thought I needed a magnet sheet to create my recipe cardholder, and I loaded up on a huge value pack of those.

 Guess what.
 Magnets don’t stick to those!